faiface/generics/README.md

 ## The proposal

 This is a refined version of a proposal I submitted a few weeks ago.
-[You can find it here.](https://gist.github.com/faiface/e5f035f46e88e96231c670abf8cab63f)
+[You can find the original version here.](https://gist.github.com/faiface/e5f035f46e88e96231c670abf8cab63f)

 This version is very similar to the original proposal, it only differs in three things:
 1. The `gen` keyword has been replaced with two keywords: `type` and `const`.
 This implementation only implements the `type` keyword, `const` will be described below nonetheless.
-2. An `ord` type restriction addition to the previously described `eq` and `num`.
+2. An `ord` type restriction in addition to the previously described `eq` and `num`.
-3. The `type` keyword now must appear also in the declarations of generic types.
+3. The `type` keyword now must also appear in the declarations of generic types.

 Now I will describe the proposal as concisely as I can.
 If you have questions, scroll down to the [FAQ](#FAQ) section.